KavinKarthik18/10x_PerceptionTask_Cuboid/README.md

 ### Step 1: Depth to 3D points

 Each depth frame is converted into a 3D point cloud using camera intrinsics `(fx, fy, cx, cy)`.
+For a pixel `(u, v)` with depth `z`:

+\[
+x = \frac{(u - c_x) \cdot z}{f_x}, \quad
+y = \frac{(v - c_y) \cdot z}{f_y}
+\]

-This produces a set of 3D coordinates in the camera frame.
+This produces 3D coordinates in the camera frame.

+---

 ### Step 2: Plane detection using RANSAC

+We use **RANSAC (Random Sample Consensus)** to robustly fit the largest planar face.

-* Randomly sample 3 points and fit a candidate plane.
+1. Randomly sample 3 points and compute a candidate plane normal.
-* Count how many other points lie close to this plane (inliers).
+2. Count how many other points fall within a distance threshold (inliers).
-* Keep the plane with the most inliers.
+3. Keep the plane with the maximum inliers.
-* Refine the plane parameters using SVD on the inliers for stability.
+4. Refine the plane parameters using SVD on inliers.
-* Ensure the plane normal points toward the camera (flip if needed).
+5. Flip the normal to always point toward the camera.

+**Why not Kalman filter?**
+We tested adding a Kalman filter to smooth plane normals across frames.
+However, the cuboid rotates with large angular jumps (not small Gaussian noise).
+The Kalman filter smoothed away true changes instead of refining them.
+Since RANSAC already rejects outliers effectively, Kalman filtering was not beneficial and was removed.

+---

 ### Step 3: Face angle and visible area

 * Compute the angle between the detected face normal and the camera Z-axis.
-* Project inlier points onto a 2D plane and compute the convex hull.
+* Project inlier points into a 2D plane coordinate system.
-* The area of this convex hull gives the visible face area in m².
+* Compute a convex hull around these points and take its area as the visible face area (in m²).
-* Outliers are trimmed to prevent artificially inflated areas.
+* Outlier trimming is applied to avoid inflated areas.

+---

 ### Step 4: Segmentation overlays

-* For each frame, recompute the full-resolution mask of inlier pixels.
+* For each frame, recompute the full-resolution inlier mask from the detected plane.
-* Save overlays with inliers marked in **bright red** on top of a depth colormap.
+* Save overlays with inlier pixels highlighted in **bright red** on top of a depth colormap.
+* Optionally add the convex hull outline.

+---

 ### Step 5: Axis of rotation

-* Collect all face normals across frames.
+* Collect all detected face normals across frames.
-* Perform PCA (SVD on the covariance matrix).
+* Apply PCA (SVD) to find the direction of least variance.
-* The eigenvector corresponding to the smallest variance direction is the estimated axis of rotation.
+* This direction is the estimated **axis of rotation** of the cuboid, expressed as a unit vector in the camera frame.

 ---